-Algolia Vault is an additional security feature that is only available on the Enterprise plan.
+Algolia Vault is an additional security feature that is only available as an add-on to your plan.
 See the pricing page to learn more.

 Algolia Vault gives you an extra level of security and control over your data, beyond typical use-cases.

 For example, a digital healthcare service might have medical records or personal user data that needs to be accessible to internal users only.
 Algolia Vault exists to satisfy strict technical or compliance requirements that call for disk encryption and firewall to control access.

-At its core, Algolia Vault is two things:
+At its core, Algolia Vault provides two things:

 - Advanced Encryption Standard (AES), specifically AES-256, for disk encryption at rest, upon cluster creation, with per-server keys.

 - Configurable firewall to restrict access to specific IP addresses.

-Disk encryption with 256-bit AES is applied to all data at rest, right when the cluster is created.
+Algolia Vault applies disk encryption with 256-bit AES to all data at rest, right when you create your cluster.
 You must set it up before starting to use Algolia, and cannot turn it off.
-If you didn’t turn on Algolia Vault when creating the cluster, the only way to enable it afterward is to create a completely new encrypted cluster, and to migrate your data to it.
+If you didn’t turn on Algolia Vault before creating the cluster, the only way to enable it afterward is to create an entirely new encrypted cluster and to migrate your data to it.

-With Algolia Vault enabled, you get access to the firewall feature.
-Its rules apply to both indexing and search API calls, and provide network-level control over which IP addresses have access to the data you’re storing at Algolia.
+Algolia Vault gives you access to a firewall feature.
+It applies to both indexing and search API calls and provides network-level control over which IP addresses have access to your data you’re storing at Algolia.
 Your data is accessible to the IP addresses you specify and forbidden to any others.
 You can specify up to 1,000) and forbidden to any other.

 All applications on the same cluster share the same firewall configuration.

 Enabling and disabling the firewall

-By default, the firewall is not enabled, and all IP addresses (or “sources”) can reach the server.
-They still need to provide a valid application ID and API key to access the data stored on the cluster.
-However, as soon as the firewall is enabled, only whitelisted sources get to access your data.
-The firewall is turned on as soon as you perform a call to set up the firewall whitelist.
+By default, the firewall is disabled, and all IP addresses (or “sources”) can reach the server as long as they provide a valid application ID and API key.
+As soon as you enable the firewall, only whitelisted sources can access your data.
+The firewall is on as soon as you perform a call to set up the whitelist.